Last Updated on September 12, 2023

 So, if you want to access any geo-locked content like the BBC iPlayer the simplest solution is to use a VPN.
 Remember you must connect to a VPN server in the UK before visiting any website which restricts access based on location or IP.

-How BBC iPlayer will detect if you are using a VPN
+How BBC iPlayer will Detect if you are using a VPN

+So can BBC iPlayer detect VPN services?
+There’s many rumours flying around the internet about this subject.
 Although technically the BBC is unable to detect directly whether you’re using a VPN there are lots of tell-tale signs which are indicators.
 The biggest one is the IP addresses which are assigned to the VPN servers themselves.

 There are two main issues with these addresses –